 What Is an Independent Medical Examination?

-Do You Have to Attend the IME?
+Do I Have to Attend an IME?

-A common question we are asked is whether you must attend an IME upon request of the insurance company.
-The answer is: “It depends on what your policy says.”
-Your duties and obligations will be set forth in the insurance policy.
-If it says you must present for an exam upon request, then you must do so.
-If it does not have such a provision, then you may not have a contractual obligation to go to the exam.
-I can tell you that most policies do have such a provision, however.
+It depends on what your policy says.
+Your duties and obligations are outlined in the insurance policy.
+If it says you must attend an exam upon request, then you must do so.
+You may even be asked to attend multiple IMEs.
+If it does not have such a provision, you may not have a contractual obligation to attend the exam.
+However, I can tell you that most policies have such a provision.

 What Happens During an IME?